DEVELOPMENT OF DUKKHA'S MEANING TO SUFFERING

 Buddha was a Prince, had everything, all desires satisfied, he suffered no hardship.
 He was free to choose and then chose poverty and asceticism.
 If you think he suffered in the way we do, tell me anywhere – in all the scriptures – that this is recorded.
 (The metaphysical sense of suffering is discussed in the next section.)

 Jesus suffered, not especially on the cross, (millions have been tortured, crucified, buried alive, raped and mutilated etc.); but the lies, the betrayals (not only Judas, but Peter's denial).
 Jesus was totally alone and everyone was against him for his beliefs and his attempts to love others – the irrational prejudice, the misunderstandings, the false witnesses – this is the sort of suffering you and i find so hard to let go of ... it haunts us our whole lives, gnaws away at our soul – makes us feel resentment even hate – and we close our hearts.
 The other thing we suffer from all our lives, is the guilt for the times we ourselves have lied to or betrayed someone else.
 And Jesus forgives all of these.

 There is certainly more to say about Jesus's suffering, but I think that is enough to put in perspective the following rather bland even simplistic ideas on suffering recorded in Buddha's First Noble Truth.

-I used to think this Buddhist word: 'suffering', meant that life was suffering because in some metaphysical sense we are separated from the eternal oneness ... and in a metaphysical sense this is suffering, ... but in the text to the First Truth "What is Dukkha?" – "What is Suffering?", there is absolutely no evidence of any metaphysical idea.
+I used to think this Buddhist word: 'suffering', meant that life was suffering because in some metaphysical sense we are separated from the eternal oneness ... and this is true, in a metaphysical sense this is suffering, ... but in the text to the First Truth "What is Dukkha?" – "What is Suffering?", there is absolutely no evidence of any metaphysical idea.

 The First Truth